 Demi Lovato Made A Subtle Selena Gomez Reference On Instagram & Fans Are Freaking Out

 Ahh!
 Demi Lovato posted a cute pic on Instagram using — get this — Selena Gomez lyrics as the caption!
-Obviously, fans are freaking out that this means a Delena reunion is in the works.
+Fans are freaking that this means a Delena reunion is in the works.
 Are the childhood besties hanging out again?

 Fans of Demi Lovato, 24, and Selena Gomez, 24, can hardly contain themselves after seeing the photo Demi posted on Instagram on June 21.
 No, Selena wasn’t exactly in the photo, but she might as well have been.
 That’s because Demi used lyrics from her hit “Kill ‘Em With Kindness” for the caption!
 “Kill ’em with kindness… or choke ’em with a smile on your face,” she captioned the pic showing herself pretending to choke one of her friends.
 It’s totally cute.